-Although he now had use of a ship at virtually no cost, Cousteau needed to equip it and crew it.
+Although he now had a ship at virtually no cost, Cousteau needed to equip it and crew it.
 This was terribly expensive, and Cousteau begged for government grants and pleaded with manufacturers for free equipment.

 To raise more money, he and Frédéric Dumas coauthored the 1953 book The Silent World, a book about their pioneering adventures in SCUBA diving.

 The book was an instant hit, and has continued to sell; to date it has sold over 5 million copies.
 In the book, Cousteau made the first ever suggestion that members of the whale family are able navigate using echolocation.
-He had deduced this from observing their behavior entering the Straits of Gibraltar.
+He deduced this from observing their behavior entering the Straits of Gibraltar.

 Two Movie Oscars

 In 1956 Cousteau released his first color movie documentary, called, like his earlier book, The Silent World.
-This movie changed forever people’s ideas about the oceans and the life they contain.
+This movie forever changed people’s ideas about the oceans and the life they contain.
 Today, most of us have seen plenty of undersea footage, but until Cousteau released The Silent World, only a tiny number of people had any idea of what the undersea world looked like.
 The movie won Cousteau the 1957 Academy Award for Best Documentary.